albatrossflavour/puppet_os_patching/README.md

 }
 ```

-If patching is required, the task will report:
+If patching was executed, the task will report:

 ```puppet
 {